zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-04-25-cleaning-code.markdown

 ### Cleaning for Duplication Calculations

-Before duplication is calculated, Sokrates cleanes the code to remove not only empty lines, comments, b fut also frequently requently duplicated constructs such as import statements.
+Before duplication measurements, Sokrates cleanes the code to remove empty lines, comments, and frequently duplicated constructs such as import statements.

-Here is an example of code cleaning:
+Here is an example of code cleaning for duplication calculations:

 Before the cleaning, the code has **25 lines**: